Healthy Peanut Butter Protein Cookies

 Preheat oven to 350F.

 In a food processor, chop dates until they turn into puree/paste.
-For additional info on baking with dates check notes below.

 In electric mixer: mix date paste, peanut butter, vanilla, protein powder, almond flour, coconut oil, and vanilla.
 Mix in baking soda and eggs.
 Add chocolate chips in last.